-AG is a founder member of PRIME, an initiative where law provide a minimum number of quality work experience placements to underprivileged school-age students.
-We work closely with local schools across London, Leeds and Manchester (at both primary and secondary level) to inspire and help young people fulfil their potential.
+AG is a founder member of PRIME, an initiative where law firms provide a minimum number of quality work experience placements to underprivileged school-age students.
+We work closely with local schools and colleges across London, Leeds, Manchester and Edinburgh to inspire and help young people fulfill their potential.
 Each year, we invite around 35 students from school YR 12-13 (S5/S6 in Scotland) and first year of university to take part in our Legal Access Week.
 Applications are currently open for our 2023 Summer Programme running 31 July to 4 August.
 You can find out more about the programme and apply here.

 BPP Legal Access Scheme